-This second piece to your energy plan, rate structure, is the breakdown of how what you pay is calculated.
+This second piece of your energy plan — the rate structure — is the breakdown of how your rate is calculated.

 Stable rate

-A stable rate is when you pay the same amount for each kilowatt hour (kWh) you use.
+A stable rate is when you pay the same amount for each kWh of electricity.
 This type of rate is available for fixed plans and some indexed plans.
-With this rate structure you can’t take advantage of seasonal market lows, but you also don’t have to worry about seasonal market highs either.
+If you choose an electricity plan with a stable rate, you can’t take advantage of seasonal market lows.
+At the same time, you don’t have to worry about seasonal market highs.
+Overall, stable rate structures are best if you’re looking for predictability without having to worry about what the energy market is doing at any given time.

 Flat rate

-Flat rate pricing is when you are charged the same price no matter how many kilowatt hours you use, within reason.
-The electricity company uses your usage history to determine how much to charge, and you’ll pay that same price each month.
-If you go over your typical usage, however, you may be charged extra.
+With flat-rate pricing, you are charged the same price no matter how many kWh you use, as long as you generally stay within a set range.
+The electricity company reviews your usage history to determine how much to charge, and you’ll pay that price each month.
+However, you may be charged extra if you go over your typical usage.

-If you use nearly the same amount of energy each month or only need a little more every once in a while, flat rate might be a good solution.
-Vary too much in your usage, though, and you could find yourself paying a lot of excess fees.
+If you use about the same amount of energy each month or only need a little more every once in a while, a flat-rate electricity plan might be a good solution.
+Vary too much in your usage, and you may end up paying a lot in excess fees.

 Tiered rate

-Tiered rates happen when a provider designates certain usage buckets.
-For example, you might pay a flat fee of $75 for up to 1000 kWh, and another $75 for the next 1000 kWh.
-This means that you would pay an extra $75 whether you used 1001 kWh or 1999 kWh.
-These buckets are set when you sign up and stay the same for the duration of your contract period, making it a fixed plan rate structure.
+Tiered rates are common in plans where a provider designates certain usage buckets.
+For example, you might pay a flat fee of $75 for up to 1,000 kWh, and another $75 for the next 1,000 kWh.
+This means that you would pay an extra $75 whether you used 1,001 kWh or 1,999 kWh.
+These buckets are set when you sign up and stay the same for the contract period.

-If you typically use just enough energy to roll over into a higher usage bucket, this might not be the structure for you.
+If you typically use just enough energy to roll over into a higher usage bucket, a tiered rate structure might not be ideal.
 But if you find yourself within the range of one of the usage buckets, this could be a good way to get more electricity for less.

 Bill credits

-Bill credits are a type of pricing on fixed plans that rewards you for falling into a certain usage bucket that month.
-Your provider will choose which usage bucket gets credits, and this will stay the same for the duration of your contract, making it a fixed plan option.
+Bill credits are a type of pricing for fixed-rate plans that credits your account if you fall into a certain usage bucket.
+The credit amount and usage bucket will be noted in your plan details, and they will stay the same for the duration of your contract.

 Variable rate

-Variable rates follow the flow of the energy market.
-Much like in the stock market, high demand equals a higher price.
-Low demand equals a lower price.
+Variable rates follow the flow of the energy market, where high demand equals a higher price and low demand equals a lower price.
 Depending on the weather, your rate could fluctuate in either direction from one month to the next.
 Your provider determines how your rate will change, so be sure to read your contract carefully.

 Wholesale pricing

-Wholesale pricing is the biggest gamble of the energy bunch.
-“Wholesale” refers to buying energy in bulk, and essentially allows consumers to skip the retail electric provider middleman.
-The final bill is usually comprised of the service subscription fee, the wholesale price of electricity, plus fees from the utility company and state electricity grid.
+Wholesale refers to buying energy in bulk and essentially allows consumers to skip the retail electric provider middleman.
+The final bill usually includes the service subscription fee, the wholesale price of electricity, and fees from the utility company and state electricity grid.

-Wholesale electricity can get you a lower price than retail value, but there’s substantial risk involved.
-When energy is in high demand (think summer and winter), wholesale prices can surge toward the Texas state cap of $9000/MW while bills jump to hundreds of dollars in a matter of days.
-Because of this, most wholesale providers do not have an early termination fee.
+Wholesale electricity can get you a lower price than retail value, but there’s substantial risk involved and is not typically recommended for the average consumer.
+When energy is in high demand (think summer and winter), wholesale prices can surge, which can lead your bill to jump hundreds of dollars in a matter of days.
+Because of this, most wholesale providers do not have an ETF.

-Wholesale subscribers must constantly monitor the market (prices change every 5 minutes) and have the flexibility to turn off big energy users in their homes as soon as the price spikes.
-If you want any sort of stability for your bill, enter your ZIP code above to shop retail electricity with one of the above options.
+Wholesale subscribers must constantly monitor the market (prices can change every five minutes) and be ready to turn off big energy users in their homes as soon as the price spikes.
+If you’re looking for more stability for your bill, enter your ZIP code above to shop retail electricity rates instead.